 Life is short.
 I decided I had to capture her on film.

 My secret agenda?
-Not just to share her unique and inspiring skills as a person and teacher, but also to show her off and hopefully draw her to New York City, where there is a school that she's always longed to teach at: The School of American Ballet.
-I firmly believe that right now she is at the height of her powers and there are students on track to dance professionally coming to New York from around the world, who would be blown away by what she could teach them.
+Not just to share her unique and inspiring skills as a person and teacher, but also to show her off and hopefully draw her to New York City (where I live) as a guest teacher for a few months.
+I firmly believe that right now she is at the height of her powers and there are students coming to New York from all over the world who would be blown away by what she could teach them - and who would blow her away too.
+She just loves to teach.

 To put this short film together, I not only asked Sheila's permission, but I also asked my cousin, her nephew, to shoot and direct it.
 It is therefore with great pleasure that I present to you the first chapter in our Art of Living series masterfully filmed by Quinn Wharton.